Robs Stupid Solar Power Page

 For comparison, the heater in the hottub is 5500W.

 Just for funny, since the house already controls the ice maker, I decided to tell the house not to turn it on after about 7pm to keep from filling it up at night.
-That way, it can run most of the day when its needed to help use more power during peak house.
+That way, it can run most of the day when its needed to help use more power during peak hours.

 Oct 10, 2023 Realized that the Shelly EM that measures the power the whole house is using, has the ability to output its values automatically to an MQTT server.
 I installed a Mosquitto server on my web server and told the Shelly EM about it.
 Pretty awesome!
 It spits values instantly when they change, and any other program can connect to the mosquitto server and subscribe to whatever messages it is interested in!